sameem97/tech501-bench-udemy-projects/project_8/README.md

   - useful container logs.
   - health checks on containers.
   - separating nginx from app resulted in a more "microservices" appproach.

+## Project Updates

+- docker compose setup for two-tier app tested and working on EC2 instance.